Have You Been Injured in a Truck Accident Caused by a Driver Fatigue?

-- If a driver has been on duty for 70 hours in 8 consecutive days, he must take a minimum of 34 consecutive hours of time off-duty, and that off-duty period must include two periods from 1 to 5 a.m.
-(For example, the motor company cannot schedule the driver’s 34 hour break from 6:00 a.m. until 4: p.m. the following day, since that would include only one period from 1 to 5:00 a.m.).
+- If a driver has been on duty for 70 hours in 8 consecutive days, he must take a minimum of 34 consecutive hours of time off-duty.
+Further, that off-duty period must include two periods from 1 to 5 a.m.
+(For example, the motor company cannot schedule the driver’s 34-hour break from 6:00 a.m. until 4: p.m. the following day, since that would include only one period from 1 to 5:00 a.m.).

-These rules—and the fines that accompany non-compliance with them—will hopefully reduce the incidence of accidents associated with fatigue that involve commercial truck drivers; however, they only apply to commercial trucks that operate under federal motor carrier standards—that is, interstate truckers, rather than intrastate trucking.
-Moreover, as these new rules go into effect, it remains to be seen whether commercial trucking companies and their drivers will fully comply, especially since the companies that rely upon truckers are unlikely to modify their delivery schedules despite these new regulations.
-The attorneys at Abels & Annes, P.C. will do their utmost to enforce the goal of these regulations by representing clients who are injured in accidents caused by truck driver fatigue.
+These rules, and the fines that accompany non-compliance with them, will hopefully reduce the incidence of accidents associated with fatigue that involve commercial truck drivers.
+However, they only apply to commercial trucks that operate under federal motor carrier standards.
+Meaning, interstate truckers, rather than intrastate trucking.
+The attorneys at Abels & Annes, P.C. will do their utmost to enforce the goal of these regulations by representing clients who suffer injury in accidents due to truck driver fatigue.

-Being involved in an accident involving a large commercial truck is always frightening—and it can often be a deadly experience.
+Getting in an accident involving a large commercial truck is always frightening.
+It can often be a deadly experience.
 And unfortunately, many of these accidents are caused by truckers who have been pushed to drive when they are too fatigued to do so safely.

-The Chicago personal injury attorneys at Abels & Annes, P.C., have extensive experience in helping the victims of truck accidents—or their loved ones— to recover damages for injury or for wrongful death.
-We have the resources and know-how to pursue compensation from trucking companies and their insurers, even when they may be based out-of-state, and when they are represented by high-powered lawyers and law-firms.
-We know the stringent laws and regulations that commercial carriers must comply with, and our clients will get the protection and aggressive representation to which they are entitled.
+The Chicago personal injury attorneys at Abels & Annes, P.C., have experience in helping the victims of truck accidents.
+We also help family members recover damages for a wrongful death.
+We have the resources and know-how to pursue compensation from trucking companies and their insurers.
+This, even when they are based out-of-state and when they are represented by high-powered lawyers and law-firms.
+We know the stringent laws and regulations that commercial carriers must comply with, and our clients will get the protection and aggressive representation that they deserve.

-If you have been injured in a truck accident by a driver who was suffering from fatigue, contact the personal injury attorneys at Abels & Annes, P.C., in Chicago, toll-free at (855) LAW-CHICAGO, locally in Chicago at (312) 924-7575, or use our online form.
+If you have been injured in a truck accident by a driver who was suffering from fatigue, contact the Chicago truck crash attorneys at Abels & Annes, P.C. in Chicago at (312) 924-7575, or use our online form.
 Your consultation is completely free and, if we agree to take your case, we will not charge any fee unless and until damages are recovered on your behalf.